 🌷 Some programs only consider income and do not have a limit on resources.
 Rules vary by state, so please check the program you are applying for.

-🌷 In some situations, you may be eligible to collect unemployment benefits while applying for disability.
+🌷 Unemployment – In some situations, you may be eligible to collect unemployment benefits while applying for disability.
 However, disability lawyers report that collecting unemployment may make it more difficult to get approved.

-🌷 If you take an early withdrawal from your retirement plan, it may be possible to avoid penalties by requesting a hardship withdrawal.
+🌷 Retirement Plans – If you take an early withdrawal from your retirement plan, it may be possible to avoid penalties by requesting a hardship withdrawal.
 It may also be possible to avoid tax penalties.
-Learn more about: How to Get Tax Breaks for Disabilities
+Learn more about: How to Avoid Penalties from Retirement Plan Early Withdrawals

 💠 After you are approved, if you have dire financial need, your congressperson can help get your first check released much more quickly: How To Get Help from Your Congressperson

-💠 If you are applying for SSI, the way you are living right now can make your disability check go up or down.
+💠 If you are applying for SSI, the way you are living right now can make your disability check go up or down later.
 Learn more about How to Apply for SSI Without Falling into Quicksand.
 This is SSI only, not SSDI.

 💠 A long list of other ways to get help and assistance for people who are low income with disabilities or chronic health problems: How to Be Poor in America